midimurphdesigns/transitionview/README.md

 ### Render Component

-By default, TransitioView receives the following props.
+By default, TransitioView receives the following props as well as all the default props of a regular React Native View component.

 ```
 <TransitionView